What is Business Administration?

 Find Your Program

-What Jobs Can You Do in Business Administration?
+What Jobs Can You Get With a Business Administration Degree?

-A strong foundation in business practices, paired with relevant experience, can make you an asset to almost any type of company or organization.
-Whether you prefer interfacing with customers, solving problems or crunching numbers, there is likely to be a job in business that fits you.
+A strong foundation in business practices paired with relevant experience can make you an asset to almost any type of company or organization.
+Whether you prefer interfacing with customers, solving problems or crunching numbers, there's likely a job in business that fits you.

-If you are a "people person," you might be interested in pursuing human resources.
-If you love competition, a sales role might be a good fit for you.
+If you're a "people person," you might be interested in pursuing human resources.
+If you love competition, a sales role might be a good choice.
 If you love solving tough problems and coming up with strategies, you might be interested in becoming a business analyst or consultant.
 If you are a math whiz, you might explore possible paths in accounting or data analytics.

-According to the U.S. Bureau of Labor Statistics (BLS), some business occupations include:
+According to Stephens and the U.S. Bureau of Labor Statistics (BLS), some business occupations include:

 Financial Analyst

-Financial analysts help businesses and individuals make decisions about spending money to help them earn profits by studying the performance of stocks, bonds and other investments.
+Financial analysts help businesses and individuals make decisions about spending money to help them earn profits by studying the performance of stocks, bonds and other investments, BLS reports.

 Human Resources Specialist

 Human resources specialists find, screen and interview job applicants.
-They inform applicants about employee benefits and place newly hired workers into jobs.
+They inform applicants about employee benefits and place newly hired workers into jobs, BLS said.

 Market Research Analyst

-Market research analysts evaluate consumer preferences to help companies understand what products people want, who will buy them and what they are willing to pay.
+Market research analysts evaluate consumer preferences to help companies understand what products people want, who will buy them and what they are willing to pay, BLS said.

-Crandall said her BS in Business Administration helped her in her role before she even finished her program.
+Crandall noted that her BS in Business Administration helped her before she even finished her program.
 She was easily able to take what she was learning in her coursework and apply it to her job.

 "I'm currently working at a consulting firm, and I feel like I can already see all the ways my degree has been useful,” she said.